 $99 per month starting price, billed annually.

-ContractSafe is a solid choice for basic content management software.
+ContractSafe is a solid choice for basic, simple content management software for small business.
 Most of the typical base-level tools and functionalities are suited for small to mid-size businesses not looking to shell out a fortune on monthly contract software.

 Easily searchable contract storage with tagging, alerts, and basic data analysis is included-all the fancy bells and whistles of more expensive software are not.
 That means no in-app authoring, advanced collaboration, or automation.
 For small to mid-size businesses, ContractSafe might have all the features and functions needed.